Gum Disease Genes Identified by Columbia Researchers

 May speed quest for compounds to treat severe periodontitis

 NEW YORK, NY (Oct.
-4, 2016) — Researchers at Columbia University College of Dental Medicine (CDM) Columbia University Medical Center (CUMC) have identified 41 master regulator genes that may cause gum disease, also known as periodontal disease.
+4, 2016) — Researchers at Columbia University College of Dental Medicine (CDM) Columbia University Irving Medical Center (CUIMC) have identified 41 master regulator genes that may cause gum disease, also known as periodontal disease.
 The study was the first of its kind to employ genome-wide reverse engineering to identify the gene pathways that contribute to periodontitis.

 Identification of the genes represents a vital step toward developing compounds that can be used in targeted, individualized treatment of severe periodontitis, before loss of teeth and supportive bone occurs.